weakish/docs-en/views/rest_api.md

   "https://{{host}}/1.1/classes/Post/<objectId>?where=%7B%22clicks%22%3A%200%7D" # {"clicks": 0}
 ```

-Again, if the condition is not met, the update will not be performed, and you will receive an `305` error:
+Again, if the condition is not met, the update will not be performed, and you will receive a `305` error:

 ```json
 {